Elaine Chao: Drone technology

 In 2017, Chao announced the establishment of a pilot program to test and evaluate the integration of civil and public drone operations into the airspace system.
 In 2018 ten applicants were selected to participate in the project.
 In 2019, the Federal Aviation Administration (FAA) issued an air carrier and operator certificate to UPS Flight Forward for drone deliveries to a hospital campus in Raleigh, North Carolina.
 In December 2019, after multiple reports in Colorado and Nebraska of unidentified objects flying in formation at night over several remote rural counties, the FAA proposed a new rule that would require drones to be remotely identifiable.

+Jeffrey A. Rosen chaired Chao's New and Emerging Technologies Council (NETT) Chao and Rosen led DOTs efforts to safely enable the use of drones in the airspace, including in FAA's drone pilot program.
+The DOT under Chao issued updated guidelines on automated or "self-driving" cars and trucks.
+He also helped with FAA's successful efforts to reform its regulations and restore the US lead in enabling the largest number of private commercial space launches.

+Under Chao, Rosen served as Chair of DOT's Regulatory Reform Task Force.
+He and Chao focused on improving the infrastructure permitting process, and reforming the regulatory system to reduce costs.